ericlmcgregor/GradientSurfaceMetrics/README.md

-# 3D Visualization of Gradient Surface Metrics
+# 3D Visualization of Gradient Surface Metrics in R

 ## BACKGROUND AND PURPOSE